 Mr. Silva was also involved in the local community.
 He was an active member of El Principe de Paz Methodist Church in Donna, a board member of Knapp Medical Center, a TEPSA member and an honorary chairperson of the American Heart Association’s Mid-Valley Heart Walk.

 Rudy Silva, like many of the students he taught, came from humble beginnings.
 With this in mind he was an advocate for providing his students with opportunities that they might not otherwise experience.
-Through the special activities or trips he planned for them, he enabled them to see for themselves that it did not matter where they came from, or how much money they had, or what language they spoke.
+Through the special trips he planned for them, he enabled them to see for themselves that it did not matter where they came from, or how much money they had, or what language they spoke.
 With much love he taught them education was their key to an unlimited number of future possibilities.
 He took great pride in teaching his children to have faith, believe in themselves and work hard to achieve their dreams.
 He exemplified these beliefs in his daily walk through life.